This is the 100th episode of The Personal Finance Show!

 Think about that for a second - 45 years ago, it was so normal to financially discriminate against anyone who wasn’t a white male, that they actually had to make a law to tell financial institutions to stop being racist and sexist.
 On the other hand, white men have been able to open bank accounts and get credit since banks were invented hundreds of years ago.
 And it’s not like everyone stopped being racist and sexist on the day the law came out.
 As we discussed in the episode, this discrimination still exists, though it’s not as explicit as it once was.

 I’ve never met anyone who doesn’t think this is a problem.
 There isn’t anyone I know who would explicitly say that they don’t believe everyone should have equal opportunity to make money and build wealth.

 Let’s talk about it on podcasts like this.

 If you have the opportunity to use your privilege for good, to help someone who might have less advantages than you, do that.

 Remember that privilege is just perception.
 There’s no logical reason why gender or race or all of the other differences we mentioned should impact your ability to make money.
 It’s all in our heads and to stop it we need to change our thinking and our actions.

 So that’s my 100th episode.
-I’ll be back in November 2019 with new episodes so if you haven’t subscribed to the podcast, please do that now, so you know when the new episodes are up.
+I’ll be back soon with new episodes so if you haven’t subscribed to the podcast, please do that now, so you know when the new episodes are up.
 If you liked this episode, check out the other 99 episodes and please leave me a review on Apple Podcasts.
 And if you have any questions or just want to say hello, you can always email me at firstname.lastname@example.org.